 is the property that matters when comparing LTPT" [emph. added] - As a general rule, I disagree.
 Many domains are too complex for developers to micromanage the minutia of the domain.
 I don't just want a giant logic model that allows me to predict the impact of scenarios, but also for managers and PowerUser

-s to be able to do the same.
+s to be able to do the same, in large part because they likely know the domain better than me.
 Such systems are usually more successful for larger projects in my experience.
 See CompilingVersusMetaDataAid

 .
 Whether this applies to rockets, I don't know.
 It may be a factor when modular space-ships are common-place and the customer largely manages the modules and combinations there of. --top